Child arrangement order

-Woolley & Co can often offer a fixed fee (which ranges from £750 - £1,000 + VAT depending on individual circumstances).
+Woolley & Co, Solicitors can often offer a fixed price (which ranges from £750 - £1,000 + VAT depending on individual circumstances).
 There is also a statutory court fee of £215.
 The fixed fee generally excludes the cost of legal representation at the First Hearing.
-This will likely be in the region of £300 - £600 depending on where the proceedings are being heard, the level of complexity in the case and what level of expertise is required.
-Your lawyer can agree with you a fixed fee for the first hearing once these details are known.
+This will likely be in the region of £300 - £750 depending on where the proceedings are being heard, the level of complexity in the case and what level of expertise is required.
+Your lawyer can agree with you a price for the first hearing once these details are known.

 Happily, a large number of cases are resolved at the first hearing.
 However, if this is not possible and your case proceeds beyond the first hearing, then the further work and cost of the additional stages will be discussed with you and agreed beforehand.